 What is a Pressure Sore?

-Simply put, pressure sores occur when a person lays or sits in one position for a very long period of time.
-The pressure of the body causes all of the blood to leave the area.
+Simply put, pressure sores occur when a person lays or sits in one position for a very long time.
+The pressure of the body causes all the blood to leave the area.
 The lack of blood flow causes tissue to die.
-The amount of time this takes will vary depending on the health of the person and the condition of their skin.
-There are several common ways pressure sores can occur.
-For example, after surgery or an injury a person may be bed-bound for a period of time.
-Another example involves elderly people that are bed-bound or wheelchair-bound.
-Both of these examples commonly occur in nursing homes and assisted living facilities.
-Additional factors that put nursing home and assisted living facility residents at risk for developing bedsores include being elderly, needing assistance to move, malnourishment, incontinence, chronic health problems, fragile skin, Alzheimer’s disease, and dementia.
+The amount of time this takes will vary depending on the overall health of the person and the condition of their skin.

-What Are the Stages of a Pressure Sore?
+What Are the Stages of a Pressure Sore (bedsore)?

-Pressure sores develop in four stages, one being the least severe and four being the most severe.
-Each stage has different signs and different levels of treatment:
+Pressure sores (bedsores) develop in four stages, with one being the least severe and four being the most severe.
+Each stage has different signs and treatment requirements:

 Stage One: There are no open wounds or tearing.
-Instead, the skin will appear red and maybe painful.
-In fact, it may look very similar to a rash.
-When you press on it the redness does not disappear.
-Skin temperature may be increased and the skin my feel softer or firmer than the skin around it.
+Instead, the skin appears red and may be painful to the touch.
+The pressure sore’s appearance may be very similar to a rash.
+When you press on the sore, the redness does not disappear.
+Skin temperature may be increased, and the skin may feel softer or firmer than the skin around it.

-- How to get rid of it: Take all pressure off the site of the wound.
+How to get rid of a Stage One sore: Take all pressure off the site of the wound.
 Keep the wound dry and clean.
-Make sure the diet is high in protein, vitamin A, vitamin C, zinc, and iron.
+Make sure the patient’s diet is high in protein, Vitamin A, Vitamin C, zinc, and iron.
 Drink a lot of water to stay hydrated.
-Pressure sores at this stage can be reversed in about three days if these steps are followed.
+Pressure sores at this stage can be reversed in about three days following proper care steps.

-- How to get rid of it: follow the same steps as a stage one pressure sore.
+How to get rid of a Stage Two sore: Follow the same steps as a Stage One pressure sore.
 The sore should go away within three weeks.

 Stage Three: The sore will worsen and spread deeper to the tissue beneath the skin, although bone, muscle, or tendon will not be showing.
 Fat may be seen in the sore.
-Look for signs of infection: redness around the edges, pus, odor, fever, or a greenish drainage from the sore.
+Look for signs of infection like redness around the edges, pus, odor, fever, or a greenish discharge from the sore.

-- How to get rid of it: Make sure all pressure is off the wound if this has not been done already.
+How to get rid of a Stage Three sore: Make sure all pressure is off the wound if this has not been done already.
 Go see a health care provider immediately.
 Pressure sores at this stage need special care from a medical professional.
 Healing time may be between one and four months.